alex95/avr_sms_notificator/README.md

 5 - Burn program through ArduinoIDE

-6 - Solder the jumper wire JP1 and JP2
+6 - Solder the jumper wire JP1

 7 - Esting to  Сonnect power from power lines LEP, DISEL and AVR